Linuxfabrik/monitoring-plugins/check-plugins/moodle-version/README.md

 Checks whether the installed Moodle version is end-of-life (EOL) by comparing the local version against the endoflife.date API.
 Optionally alerts on available major, minor, or patch releases (each independently configurable).

-**Alerting Logic:**

-* WARN if the installed Moodle version has reached or is approaching EOL (configurable offset, default: 30 days before the EOL date)
-* Optional WARN when a new major, minor, or patch release is available (each via a separate flag)

 **Data Collection:**

 * Reads the installed Moodle version from `version.php` in the local Moodle installation directory (default: `/var/www/html/moodle`)